dwyl/phoenix-ecto-append-only-log-example/README.md

-to store your app's data makes it _much_ easier to build the app because records are never modified, history is preserved and can easily be referred to i.e: you have built-in "history"/traceability, debug-ability, and usage stats!
+to store your app's data makes it _much_ easier to build the app because records are never modified, history is preserved and can easily be referred to

 Once you overcome the _initial_ learning curve, you will see that your apps become _easy_ to reason about